English Bulldog Blog

 How long is a bulldog’s tail?

 On average, a bulldog tail is not longer than an inch.
 However, this average was estimated due to dogs being born with longer or extremely short tails.
 Some bulldog tails are barely visible, and they are more like a stub on their butts, while other ones have some length to them.
 But one thing is clear, bulldogs are known for their short tails.
+Besides, just like French bulldogs, they can have so-called tail pockets.

 Now, let’s take a look at the different shapes bulldog tails can have.